devplayer0/fyp/report.md

    the ARMv7-M architecture, the vector table is at address `0x00000000` and the reset handler is at offset 0x4 in within the table [@armv7m].
-3. The reset handler's address is written into the workload's symbol table as "_start".
+3. The reset handler's address is written into the workload's symbol table as `_start`.
 Debugging output from gem5 will show addresses relative to this symbol.Normally this would be filled from a symbol table in an ELF executable.